cloudshiftinc/gradle-release-plugin/README.md

 This plugin is tested against the below matrix of Java and Gradle versions, on Linux, MacOS and Windows.

-Tests are designed to validate against the Java LTS versions and leading-edge Gradle.
+Tests are designed to validate against Java LTS versions and leading-edge Java/Gradle versions.

 | Java Version | Gradle Version |
 | --- | --- |